jixjia/realtime-vehicle-engine/README.md

 # Realtime Vehicle Engine Anomaly Detection

+&copy; 2021 Originally created by Jixin Jia for demo purpose

 ### About
-This repository contains entire source code for biulding a real-time predictive solution demo on Alibaba Cloud International/
+This repository contains entire source code for biulding a real-time predictive solution demo on Alibaba Cloud International.

 There is a video tutorial recorded in Japanese showing you how to build the solution end-to-end.
 The tutorial is made for the Alibaba Cloud Apasara Conference Big Data Hands-On session